 Union Square Shopping: If you LOVE to shop, then San Francisco is the city for you!
 There is great shopping throughout the city and Union Square has some of the best shops around.
 Find out more about the different places to shop in Union Square.

 North Beach: Originally settled by Italians, this neighborhood stays true to its heritage.
 Here you will find Coit Tower, the legendary Beach Blanket Babylon show and many wonderful Italian restaurants.
-Read on to learn more about North Beach.
+Click the link to learn more about North Beach.

 One way to save money during your trip to San Francisco is to buy a CityPass.
-Your card will give you access to five popular attractions.
-You also get seven days of unlimited rides on the cable cars and the public transportation system.
+Your card will give you access to several popular attractions.
+You also get multiple days of unlimited rides on the cable cars and the public transportation system.

-The CityPass includes admission to the Aquarium of the Bay, the California Academy of Sciences and either the De Young Museum / Legion of Honor OR Exploratorium.
+The CityPass includes admission to the Aquarium of the Bay, the California Academy of Sciences, and either the De Young Museum / Legion of Honor OR the Exploratorium.
 In addition, it includes a ride on a Bay Cruise.

 Tip to Save: Are you ready to start saving today?
 Save up to 47% on San Francisco's Muni and 4 other attractions with CityPASS.
 Shop Now!

 Cheap Hotels: Are you looking for a budget friendly option?
-This page provides a great list of some of the best, clean yet still affordable hotels in San Francisco.
+This page provides a great list of some of the best hotels in San Francisco that are clean yet still affordable.
 Many are still centrally located so you don't have to sacrifice your budget in order to stay near the action.

 in the Haight